24 Oct 5 and Its Open Source

 RPA is a great example of the problems we face when people attempt to standardize what is simply an engraved wheel with no ends in sight.
 It’s time for those who claim that “it’s a new world” to acknowledge that the global business environment is too dynamic and complex in which they need to act before things get completely out of control.
 Businesses are already facing “sandwich” integration and collaboration problems, think of Privacy and identity. or Collaboration as another example.

 Physical properties are still acting as barriers right now.
 These physical properties need to be real, functional, and be in control of their own integrity by their own means.
 If we go to the end of the paragraph trying to justify the solutions available to us, chances are we will find numerous cases where the solution may appear far easier than it actually is.

-RPA: In this quick column we will tackle what raster operantically controlled software almost sounds like.
+RPA: In this quick column, we will tackle what raster operatically controlled software almost sounds like.